anna-sage/minotaur-birthday/README.md

 help ensure correctness.
 These print statements helped me keep track of who the minotaur summoned, who actually entered, and how guests interacted with the cupcake.
 They also helped me monitor how the counter thread was keeping track of cupcake replacements.

+I checked that exactly N - 1 "Thread-0 is calling for a replacement!" statements were printed.

 ## Part 2: Minotaur's Crystal Vase.